This page has little content currently, as we work out what HRs are necessary. Please be patient with us in the meantime.

 Generally, dedicated items (and also talens and fetishes, which do not require this rite to change with the character; see the W20 Core Rulebook, p.211) retain a similar orientation vis-a-vis the character when changing forms.
 A character who changes from Homid to Lupus while holding a dedicated baseball bat, and then back to Homid, will be holding the baseball bat when he resumes his form.
 Characters wearing dedicated suits of clothing will still be wearing the clothes upon changing back from Lupus or Hispo, and so on.

-It is assumed, unless the character prefers otherwise, that dedicated items are in some way conveniently stored — slung on a shoulder strap, etc. — rather than loose.
+It is assumed, unless the character prefers otherwise, that dedicated items, talens, and fetishes are in some way conveniently stored — slung on a shoulder strap, in the pocket of a suit of dedicated set of clothes, etc. — rather than loose.
 Items not dedicated that are attached to a dedicated item in some way (e.g., a wristwatch buckled onto a fetish’s shoulder strap) are not considered dedicated and will not shapeshift with the character or follow them into the Umbra.
+In this case they are likely to be misplaced, lost or destroyed should the character suddenly change shape.

 Fera